-Our portfolio company Meluta offers “context-awareness with sound”.
+Our portfolio company Meluta offers “situational-awareness with sound”.
 For example, the Tampere based company has developed intelligent sensor solutions for recognizing snow build up on roofs during winter time, notiyfing users to act in time before any accidents occur.
-In practice this requires complex acoustic and vibro-acoustic signal processing which can be applied in several business domains:
+Usually customer solutions require complex acoustic and vibro-acoustic signal processing which can be applied in several business domains:

-In addition to the collapsing rooftops, our technology can help prevent glass from breaking, steer autonomic marine vessels, identify abnormal heart activities, and even tackle the age-old problem of schools suffering from mold, explains Pauliina Peltola, Meluta’s business development manager.
+In addition to the collapsing rooftops, our expertise can help detect glass from breaking, help steer autonomic marine vessels, help with identifying abnormal heart activities, and even tackle the age-old problem of schools suffering from mold, explains Pauliina Peltola, Meluta’s business developer.

 Regardless of the customer, Meluta’s end product is typically either software, electromechanics, or a combination of these.
 Meluta’s early stage R&D work typically continues developing and commercializing from where universities and VTT leave off.
 The companies strong signal processing know-how is based on the teams years of experience working on Nokia’s and Microsoft’s product development.
 Following the tough year these giants had in 2014 including laying off their acoustic teams, Meluta’s founders decided to form the company.

 The founders wanted to create a dream workplace for themselves.
 They succeeded in that.
 There has been a clear market demand for Meluta’s solutions since the start.
 The company was founded only when the first invoice was to be sent to Ruukki Construction, our first customer, says Peltola with a laugh.